Sakshi-Kulkarni/AverageCalculator/README.md

 We welcome contributions to make this project even better!
 Please fork the repository and create a pull request with a meaningful commit message.

 ## 📄 License
 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the #-LICENSE file for more information.